Securing Neural Networks with Knapsack Optimization: Method

-The key insight that allows for a reduction in the number of DReLUs is that neighboring activation units tend to have similar signs.
-As depicted in Figure~\ref{fig:pixel_correlation}, this is demonstrated by the probability that two activation units at a specific spatial distance will share their sign (Segmentation on the ADE20K dataset with MobileNetV2 backbone).
-To exploit this property, we propose the block ReLU (bReLU) layer.
+\paragraph{Block-ReLU (bReLU)} Our key insight is that neighboring activation units tend to have similar signs.
+To demonstrate this, we utilize a pre-trained Segmentation network trained on the ADE20K dataset with MobileNetV2 backbone.
+We evaluate the empirical probability of two activation units residing in the same channel having the same sign.
+Figure~\ref{fig:pixel_correlation} shows the probability map as a function of horizontal and vertical distances.
+Remarkably, even for $\text{lag}=10$, the probability remains at approximately $\sim 70\%$.
+To leverage this insight, we introduce the block ReLU (bReLU) layer.

-In this layer, we utilize the local spatial context of an activation unit to estimate its ReLU decision.
-Each activation channel is partitioned into rectangular patches of a specified size.
+Block ReLU utilizes the local spatial context of an activation unit to estimate its ReLU decision.
+Specifically, each activation channel is partitioned into rectangular patches of a specified size.
+The dimensions of the rectangle will be determined next using a Knapsack optimization solution.

-Let $x$ be an activation unit, Let $P(x)$ be its neighborhood induced by this partition.
-We define the patch ReLU decision (pDReLU) as the DReLU of the mean activation value of the neighbourhood.
-I.e.,
+Let $x$ be an activation unit, and $P(x)$ be its neighborhood induced by the rectangle partition.
+We define the patch ReLU decision (pDReLU) as the DReLU of the mean activation value of the neighborhood:

 The ReLU decision of each pixel in the neighborhood is then replaced by the patch decision of that pixel.